YuJiangJulia/yujiangjulia.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

----
-title: "About Me"
-permalink: /about/
-toc: true
-profile: true
-redirect_from:
-  - /about.html
----

 # About Me
 I am currently a sophomore at Sichuan Agricultural University, majoring in Data Science and Big Data Technology.
 Additionally, I am pursuing a minor in finance.